select-8/mock-bigthief-htmlsite/README.md

 7. Show social media presence

+8. Give fans a way to get further relevant information

+    - mailing list subscription

 #### Inspiration - The persona of Big Thief

-Inspiration for the site's content as well as the general look and feel came mainly from the band's own website, their music and lyrics, and from various interviews I have read or seen with the group.
+Inspiration for the site's content as well as the general look and feel comes from the band's official website, their music and lyrics, and from various interviews with the group.
 Their persona, in particular that of the band's leader and songwriter Adrianne Lenker, is one of mystery, darkness, and contrast.

-      I'll be your real tough cookie with the whiskey breath I'll be a killer and a thriller and the cause of our death
+      I'll be your real tough cookie with the whiskey breath I'll be a killer and a thriller and the cause of our death -
+      Lyrics by Adrianne Lenker from the song "Paul"

 - https://bigthief.net
 - https://www.stereogum.com/2014756/adrianne-lenker-big-thief-interview-abysskiss/franchises/interview/